Bernullys/cs50_sql/README.md

                 BEGIN TRANSACTION;
                     ...
                 COMMIT;
-            TO revert a transaction we use rollback:
+            To revert a transaction we use rollback:
                 BEGIN TRANSACTION;
                     ...
                 ROLLBACK;